 So is vertical farming really the future of agriculture?

 With a now growing interest in vertical farming across the world, massive facilities are already operating in Asia and Europe, with new projects being announced since the outbreak of COVID-19, including:

 Vertical-farming company Plenty Unlimited Inc.has signed an agreement with Albertsons Companies, Inc. as they planned to provide their shoppers in more than 430 stores across California with Plenty’s fresher and more flavorful greens.

-The companies are leading the industry by participating in a new partnership model to deliver consumers fresh produce all year long.
-The startups operation uses data analytics, machine learning and customized lighting as well as wind and solar power to provide 100% of the farm’s energy.
+The companies are leading the industry by participating in a new partnership model to deliver consumers fresh produce year-round.
+The startup’s operation uses data analytics, machine learning, and customized lighting as well as wind and solar power to provide 100% of the farm’s energy.
 The current Plenty farm is able to grow 1 million plants at a time and is designed in such a way to use less than 1% of land and 5% of water compared to conventional farming.

 Securing Investment – Iron Ox & AeroFarms

 Ag tech startup Iron Ox, known for its AI-robotic powered greenhouses managed to secure $20M in Series B funding bringing their total funding to date to a whopping $45M.